LizaYK/Lizayk/README.md

 - 🔭 I’m currently working on a new game (my very first one!)!
 - 👩‍🎓 I'm currently studying Cybersecurity
 - 😄 Pronouns: She / Her
-- ❓ Please ask me anything you like to lear from me.
+- ❓ Please ask me anything you like to learn from me.
-- 🎲 I love playing board games with family
+- 🎲 I love playing board games with family and 📚
 - 🎮 learning to play halo games on my pc

 I love watching the sunsets and creating this About me page is fun!